DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 Each type of plugin must have an implementation of `AbstractPluginManager`, this is a `MonoBehavior` that manages the plugin implementation.
 When the plugin is installed into a scene, this is added as a component on a manager game object.
 The plugin managers role is to communicate between the Digital Painting engine and the plugin implementation, passing appropriate values back and forth.
 That is the plugin manager is the glue between the external asset and the Digital Painting asset.

-The Digital Painting asset provides a number of these managers "out of the box", but they can also be provided by the plugin itself.
+The Digital Painting asset provides a number of these managers "out of the box".
+In some cases this will be all you need.
+However, more complex plugins will require you to implement one.
 In our example we will be using the `Agent_PluginManager`, you can find the source for this in `Scripts/Plugin/CATEGORY`, where CATEGORY is as described in the naming convention above.

 Implementing the plugin manager is, usually, the most complicated part of building a plugin.
 It is MonoBehavior that provides the interface between the Digital Painting core and the implementation of that feature.